leonid-dalin/cardmarket-inventory-exporter/README.md

 ## Disclaimer

 This tool is for personal use only.
 Please ensure you comply with Cardmarket's Terms of Service when using this scraper.
 The developers are not responsible for any account restrictions that may result from using this tool.
+Use it at your own risk.

 ## License